-Canadian actor Taylor Kitsch stopped in Canada House after stop to promote Lone Survivor
+Canadian actor Taylor Kitsch stopped in Canada House after a stop to promote Lone Survivor

-It was Canada Day at Canada Olympic House on Friday which means anyone with a Canadian passport was allowed in.
-And all those present got a surprise when they saw actor Taylor Kitsch in the lineup.
+It was Canada Day at Canada Olympic House on Friday, so anyone with a Canadian passport was allowed in; all people attending were surprised by the unexpected visit of the actor Taylor Kitsch, who was in the lineup.

 He arrived from Moscow where he had been promoting his film Lone Survivor and he flew into Sochi on Thursday night to catch the end of the Canada-Norway men’s hockey game.